Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Quantum tunneling sits at the heart of modern physics—it's the phenomenon that makes stars shine, enables atomic-scale imaging, and powers cutting-edge quantum technologies.
-When you study tunneling, you're exploring one of the most counterintuitive predictions of quantum mechanics: particles can pass through energy barriers they classically shouldn't be able to cross.
-This principle connects directly to wave-particle duality, the uncertainty principle, and probability amplitudes—all core concepts you'll be tested on.
+Quantum tunneling is the phenomenon that makes stars shine, enables atomic-scale imaging, and powers cutting-edge quantum technologies.
+Particles can pass through energy barriers they classically shouldn't be able to cross.
+This principle connects directly to wave-particle duality, the uncertainty principle, and probability amplitudes.

 Don't just memorize that "tunneling happens in alpha decay" or "STMs use tunneling."
-You need to understand why tunneling occurs in each case—what's the barrier, what's tunneling through it, and what physical consequence results.
-The exam will ask you to apply tunneling concepts to unfamiliar scenarios, so focus on the underlying mechanism: the exponential decay of the wavefunction inside a classically forbidden region allows a nonzero probability of transmission.
+You need to understand why tunneling occurs in each case: what's the barrier, what's tunneling through it, and what physical consequence results.
+Exams will ask you to apply tunneling concepts to unfamiliar scenarios, so focus on the underlying mechanism: the exponential decay of the wavefunction inside a classically forbidden region allows a nonzero probability of transmission.

-Compare: Alpha decay vs. nuclear fusion—both involve tunneling through Coulomb barriers, but alpha decay is outward tunneling (escape from nucleus) while fusion is inward tunneling (particles combining).
+Compare: Alpha decay vs. nuclear fusion: both involve tunneling through Coulomb barriers, but alpha decay is outward tunneling (escape from a nucleus) while fusion is inward tunneling (particles combining).
 FRQs often ask you to explain why fusion requires tunneling despite high stellar temperatures.

 These applications exploit electrons tunneling through thin potential barriers in solids or across vacuum gaps.
 The tunneling current depends exponentially on barrier width, making these systems extraordinarily sensitive.